oceanprotocol/react/src/hooks/usePricing/README.md

 # `usePricing`

-Hook with helper utilities to create fixed price exchanges or liquidity pools for your data set
+Hook with helper utilities to create fixed price exchanges or liquidity pools for your data set, mint datatokens , buy and sell datatokens

 ## Usage